Mandi, Himachal Pradesh: Before independence

 the early 16th century (1500 AD-1534 AD) and shifted his capital to this place from Purani Mandi.
 The temple of Trilokinath was also constructed during his reign.
-He was succeeded by Chhattar Sen who built a fort in Kalar by name Lakargarh.
-The successive rulers of Mandi were Shyam Sen, Gaur Sen, Sidh Sen, Shamsher Sen, Surma Sen, Ishwari Sen, Jalam Sen, Balbir Sen and Vijay Sen. Many public utility, services and facilities like schools, hospitals and post offices, etc., were started by Raja Vijay Sen during his time.
-He also built large number of palaces and houses.
+He was succeeded by Chhattar Sen, who built a fort in Kalar by name Lakargarh.
+The successive rulers of Mandi were Shyam Sen, Gaur Sen, Sidh Sen, Shamsher Sen, Surma Sen, Ishwari Sen, Jalam Sen, Balbir Sen and Vijay Sen. Many public utilities, services and facilities like schools, hospitals and post offices, etc., were started by Raja Vijay Sen during his time.
+He also built a large number of palaces and houses.
 A mule road from Baijnath in District Kangra to Sultanpur in adjoining District of Kullu, via Mandi and the Victoria suspension Bridge on river Beas were constructed during his time in the year 1877.
-Raja Vijay Sen was issue less and left no direct heir.
+Raja Vijay Sen was issueless and left no direct heir.

 So in 1897, Bhawani Sen was recognised as his successor.
 During his period the town was considerably damaged in the earthquake of 1905.
 He was succeeded by Joginder Sen in April 1914 who was, however, vested with full powers of ruling chief in February 1925.
 During the period of his minority, Mandi remained under the management of a British officer, and a number of departments were overhauled and reorganised.
-Mandi being one of the oldest town is enjoying urban status since 1901.
+Mandi being one of the oldest towns is enjoying urban status since 1901.
 The Mandi palace popularly known as "Raj Mahal" as it looked in the past.
 The area where the "Sunken Garden" exists today was once a pond.

-mandi is also known as MINI PARIS, due to wide market of clothes and fashionable people.
+Mandi is also known as MINI PARIS, due to the wide market of clothes and fashionable people.